1300 088 065

 How can a HECS debt affect my borrowing power?

-When applying for a loan, your lender will look at this debt in a similar way to other personal liabilities.
-From there, your financial situation will be determined around this debt.
+When you apply for a loan, your lender will consider this debt like other personal liabilities.
+Then, your financial situation will be determined based on this debt.

 (But wait, not all debt is created equally.
 We’ll get to that later in this post.)

-In short, HECS/HELP debt reduces your assessable income and, in some cases, by a significant amount.
+In short, HECS/HELP debt reduces your assessable income significantly, in some cases.

 Your income will be reduced by the percentage (per annum) of repayments that you’re making.